-53. William Shatner permanently retired Captain Kirk onscreen in 1994’s Star Trek: Generations.
+53. Shatner permanently retired Captain Kirk onscreen in 1994’s Star Trek: Generations.

 However, he did wind up appearing on a future Star Trek series.
 In a 1996 episode of Star Trek: Deep Space Nine titled “Trials and Tribble-lations,” the crew traveled back in time to save Kirk’s life from an assassination attempt.
 Producers used footage from an episode of the original series, “The Trouble With Tribbles,” and inserted Kirk and other cast members into the frame digitally.

-54. William Shatner approved of the William Shatner Fan Fellowship.
+54. Shatner approved of the William Shatner Fan Fellowship.

-Owing to his popularity in the 1980s, Shatner endorsed a fan club named WISH, or the William Shatner Fan Fellowship.
+Shatner endorsed a fan club named WISH, or the William Shatner Fan Fellowship, in the 1980s.
 For $8 annually, fans would receive a bimonthly newsletter, yearbook, and magazine devoted to Shatner’s career.
 The fan club’s president, Sonni Cooper, said that letters addressed to “William Shatner—Hollywood” typically got to them.

 Shatner starred in five seasons of the ABC cop drama T.J.
 Hooker (1982-1985), though he didn’t realize he was committing to a starring role.
 According to Up Till Now, the series was originally conceived as a show that would rotate the focus among eight young cops under the senior Hooker’s guidance.
 A strong audience response convinced producers to focus on the Hooker character specifically.

-56. William Shatner did some of his own stunt driving on T.J.
+56. Shatner did some of his own stunt driving on T.J.
 Hooker.

 Among these stunts was a “power slide,” in which Shatner’s patrol vehicle would careen into the frame.